-Integration supports the demonstration of the contribution of Commonwealth water for the environment to Basin-scale outcomes and supports adaptive management.
+Integration supports the demonstration of the contribution of Commonwealth environmental water to Basin-scale outcomes and supports adaptive management.
 Combined with scientific review, it provides the scientific rigour for stakeholders to have confidence in, and utilise, the information generated by the Project.
 The science review process includes external review of evaluation reports, as well as review of research activities, by experts drawn from a scientific advisory group of experts in ecological evaluation.